finversetech/example-apps/README.md

 ## IOS Native

 - The example app is created using Xcode with Swift.
-- Currently the app only dempstrates how to use finverse-link as a WebView; using finverse-link as an in-app browser might not work.
+- Currently the app only demonstrates how to use finverse-link as a WebView; using finverse-link as an in-app browser might not work.